autocrossblog/autocrossblog_astro/src/pages/handbook.md

 ### What to Expect at Your First Event
 - Arrive early to allow time for check-in and setup.
-- Meet other participants and ask questions.
+- Meet other participants and ask questions!

 ### Check-in and Tech Inspection Process
 - Show your driver’s license and sign a waiver.